hashicorp/actions-go-build/README.md

 There are also tests that exercise the action itself, see [`.github/workflows/test.yml`](https://github.com/hashicorp/actions-go-build/blob/main/.github/workflows/test.yml).
+These tests use a reusable workflow for brevity, and assert both passing and failing conditions.

 The example code is also tested to ensure it really works, see [`.github/workflows/example.yml`](https://github.com/hashicorp/actions-go-build/blob/main/.github/workflows/example.yml)